The Great Lake Drabble Contest #10

 Two, the first and second place winners will each receive one of our publications.

-Four, we will publish the 20-25 best submissions in August or September, 2017, and this will also be announced in the August 2017 View.
+Four, we will publish the 20-25 best submissions in February 2018, and this will also be announced in the February 2018 View.
 Each contributor will receive payment and a contributor’s copy, with the option to buy additional copies at a discount.

 And finally, if you have any questions, please ask Terrie.